JCThomas4214/CassMask/README.md

   + If no arguments or empty object, will SELECT all rows in the table
 + first argument should contain the columns for the WHERE clause
   + columns should be in the same order as the primary keys
++ second argument is a find options object
+  + options.attributes: Array<string> | Object, columns to be included in the SELECT response
+    + if attributes is an object, exclude: Array<string> will exclude columns from the SELECT response
 + query will return an array of object or a single object

 <a name="findOne"></a>